stevelorenz/build-vnf/fastio_user/README.md

 examples use a run.sh script with AF_PACKET driver configured for the device.
 No device binding is required.
 The hugepages can be created by running `sudo ./util/setup_hugepage.sh`.
 By default, 1GB hugepages is allocated.

+**MARK**: All required setups are automatically configured for the VNF VM described in ../Vagrantfile after each boot:
+`vagrant up vnf`.
+So you can run tests and examples in this development VM directly after boot.

 - Run tests in the development container (without interaction) with:

 ```bash